Duke Johnson: Jacksonville Jaguars

 On September 6, 2021, Johnson was signed to the practice squad of the Jacksonville Jaguars.
 He was released 10 days later.

 Miami Dolphins

 On October 26, 2021, Johnson was signed to the Dolphins practice squad.

 On December 19, 2021, in his first home game with the Dolphins, Johnson rushed for a career high 107 yards and two touchdowns in a 31–24 victory over the Jets.
-The next day, Johnson was signed to the Dolphins' active roster.
-He finished the 2021 season with 71 carries for 330 yards and three touchdowns to go along with four receptions for 41 yards n five games and four starts.
+The next day, Johnson was signed to the active roster.
+He finished the 2021 season with 71 carries for 330 yards and three touchdowns to go along with four receptions for 41 yards in five games and four starts.

 Buffalo Bills

-On March 22, 2022, Johnson signed with the Buffalo Bills on a one-year deal.
+On March 22, 2022, Johnson signed a one-year deal with the Buffalo Bills.
 He was released on August 30, but was signed to the practice squad the next day.
 Johnson's practice squad contract with the team expired after the season on January 22, 2023.